Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 15. Which of the following factors should be considered when determining the region in which AWS Resources will be deployed?
 (Choose TWO)
-    - A. The AWS Region’s security level.
+    - A. The AWS Region’s security level.[All AWS Regions follow high AWS security standards.]
     - B. Data sovereignty.
     - C. Cost.
-    - D. The planned number of VPCs.
+    - D. The planned number of VPCs.[Number of VPCs does not determine region choice you can create multiple vpc]
-    - E. Geographic proximity to the company's location.
+    - E. Geographic proximity to the company's location. [region selection is based on customer location, not company office location.]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, C